decant/decant/README.md

 ### Notes

-- Currently the framework only helps to filter SMS notifications.
+- Currently the framework works only on Android.
+- SMS notifications are supported for filtering.
 - Some example scripts are provided in the ```plugins``` folder.
 - You must manually create a folder called ```decant``` in the *External storage* directory of your android phone and then copy over the ```plugins``` folder from here into that directory, before playing with the application.
-- The SMS messages that are used to demonstrate the capabilities can be generated from witin the application.
+- The SMS messages that are used to demonstrate the capabilities can be generated from within the application.

 ##License